sivareddyit/qubership-envgene/python/envgene/git_hooks/README.md

 - `.git/SECRET_KEY.txt` (Fernet key for decryption)
 - Assumes env vars or placeholders are already set

+Which type of decryption/encryption will be used depends on `/configuration/config.yml` content
 ---

 ## 🧠 Environment Variables Used